 This blog is created and maintained by the team at Dictate Australia Pty Ltd – dictate.com.au - one of Australia’s leading suppliers of Olympus audio products and voice recognition software for Mac and Windows from Nuance.

 This blog is our attempt to bring you the latest news, hints and tips on all the products we sell so that you can either get the most out of your existing product or to help inform you if you are thinking of buying a new product.
-It is also an attempt by me to break out of my ‘techie’ mould and become more creative … its a long road.

 We love to hear comments and suggestions from anyone on our products or on products we should be looking at.